jwieder/aliaser/README.md

 ###To Do

-The following features are going to be added in the immediate future (next couple of days):
+The following features are planned:

-- Add support for Debian/Ubuntu

-- Both systemd & init script functionality to retain IP mappings across reboots and network service restarts (the included aliaser.service file is the beginning of this functionality)

 - RPM installation